jaimejim/lecture/src/coaplinks.md

 A URI can be classified as a locator, a name, or both.
 Uniform Resource Locator (URL) refers to URIs that allow for identification *and location* of a resource by describing how to access it on a network.
 Uniform Resource Name (URN) are used as *globally unique* identifiers.
 Universally Unique IDentifier ([UUID](https://tools.ietf.org/html/rfc4122)) are unique and persistent URNs that *do not require a central registration authority*.

-The URI format is used on pretty much any application protocol in existance, from FTP, HTTP or telnet to CoAP.
+The URI format is used on pretty much any application protocol in existence, from FTP, HTTP or telnet to CoAP.
 Some with little variations in the syntax, like that of the email [`mailto`](https://tools.ietf.org/html/rfc6068) or the telephone [`tel`](https://tools.ietf.org/html/rfc3966), as you can see below.

 ```md
    tel     :                        +34-690-555-1212